top of page

 Top candidates aren’t just looking for a title; they want to know what life in the role actually feels like.
 Describe the rhythm of the job.

-🔹 Will they be solving high-level strategic challenges or deep in the technical details?
+🔹 Will they solve high-level strategic challenges or deep in the technical details?

 🔹 Will they lead teams, influence cross-functional groups, or work independently?